maekitalo/tntnet/tntnet/doc/man/tntnet.xml.7.markdown

   Multiple conditions can be specified.
 All conditions must be met when the mapping is to be used.

-  The most important and only mandatory condition is `<url>`, which contains a extended regular expression (see regex(7) for details).
+  The most important is `<url>`, which contains a extended regular expression (see regex(7) for details).
 This expression is checked against the url of the request.
+If the url tag is omitted, the mapping is used for every url.

   The condition `<vhost>` specifies the virtual host, for which this mapping is valid.
 When this is specified, the mapping is only valid for requests, where